TomHarte/AndroidTODOList/README.md

 # Notes

 There are two simple activities, one adaptor and a couple of model files.
 The CodePath TODO tutorial strongly influenced the main activity, with the Rotten Tomatoes tutorial being a source of inspiration for the adaptor.
-The two model classes — a TODO item and a TODO list — were, like the edit activity, self-written hopefully to evidence my suitability for the eight-week Android course.
+The two model classes — a TODO item and a TODO list — were, like the edit activity, self-written.

 I factored out the list itself to a model object; it inherits directly from `SQLiteOpenHelper` which may not be ideal — it enshrines the idea there'll be only one of them.
 It's a singleton so that assumption has flowed deeper into the project.
-A custom adaptor acts both to surrender all list maintenance to the TODOList object and to substitute my custom cell layout.
+A custom adaptor acts both to surrender all list maintenance to the TODOList object and to provide my custom cell layout.

 # Add task walkthrough
 ![Add task Walkthrough](images/AddTask.gif)